Axel Ranisch

-Axel Ranisch (born 30 June 1983 in Berlin) is a German actor, film and television director and author.
+Axel Ranisch (born 30 June 1983 in East Berlin) is a German actor, film and television director and author.

 Life

-Ranisch lived in his childhood in Berlin-Lichtenberg.
-He studied until 2004 theatre pedagogy in Flecken Zechlin.
+Ranisch spent his childhood in Berlin-Lichtenberg.
+He studied theatre pedagogy in Flecken Zechlin until 2004.
 From 2004 to 2011 Ranisch studied at Konrad Wolf Film University of Babelsberg.
-Ranisch works as film and theatre director and as actor in different film, theatre and tv-productions in Germany.
-Ranisch shot the film Pink Children (2012) together with 4 German directors about their mentor Rosa von Praunheim.
-In 2018, he published as author the book Nackt über Berlin.
+Ranisch works as a film and theatre director, and as an actor in different film, theatre and TV productions in Germany.
+Ranisch shot the film Pink Children (2012) with 4 other German directors about their mentor Rosa von Praunheim.
+In 2018, he published and authored the book Nackt über Berlin.
 In 2016, he married his partner Paul in Berlin.